agathe-balayn/agathe-balayn.github.io/_pages/about.md

 ---

-I am a PhD candidate in Computer Science at the [Web Information Systems group][https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/web-information-systems/] of the Faculty of Electrical Engineering, Mathematics and Computer Science, at Delft University of Technology.
+I am a PhD candidate in Computer Science at the <a href="#https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/web-information-systems/">Web Information Systems group</a> of the Faculty of Electrical Engineering, Mathematics and Computer Science, at Delft University of Technology.